fbenz/restdocs-to-postman/README.md

 ```

 The folder `.` and the export format `postman` are default values and do not have to be defined.
+From the given folder, all folders are recursively scanned.
+Usually, the `generated-snippets` is provided.
 Host and header replacements can be used with `--replacements replacements.json`.
 See `replacement-example.json` for an example of a replacement file.